 Taipei Taoyuan International is famed for its themed gates, such as the Taiwanese Cuisine Waiting Lounge, Glamorous Textile Art Waiting Lounge, High-Tech Waiting Lounge, and, wait for it, Hello Kitty Waiting Lounge!
 Not only are the gates visually distinct, but they each include a special “activity,” such as calligraphy lessons at the Glamorous Textile Art Waiting Lounge.
 Beyond the 30 official themed lounges, you can also check out the free video game zones, noise-free library, a bamboo forest and a “Kung foo massage” centre where local blind massage therapists are trained to tenderize and tantalize the travel weary.

 Vancouver International Airport, Canada (YVR)

-We need to plug our home-town favourite, Vancouver International Airport.
-First, a “river” runs directly through the ocean-side hub with local salmon swimming right past duty free towards a massive in-terminal aquarium.
+We need to plug our hometown favourite, Vancouver International Airport.
+First, a “river” runs directly through the ocean-side hub, with local salmon swimming right past duty-free towards a massive in-terminal aquarium.
 Every variety of Canadian cod, conch and coral are on display.
-If fish aren’t your thing, you can enjoy local First Nations art installations reflecting YVR’s Land, Sea and Sky theme.
+If fish isn’t your thing, you can enjoy local First Nations art installations reflecting YVR’s Land, Sea and Sky theme.
 One such installation is a series of totem poles in Chester Johnson Park, a green space featuring Canadian flora, a small pond and a beautiful waterfall.
 We don’t want to brag, but perhaps the best part about Vancouver International is the charismatic Canadian terminal staff. #yourewelcome

 After ten years running the world's premiere gay tour agency, Out Adventures, Robert Sharp shares 10 insights into entrepreneurship and gay travel.
 Read More